-- ASL 1441, 1442, 2313, & 2314: "ASL" and on
+- ASL 1441, 1442, 2313, & 2314: "ASL" & on

 - HUMA 3300: "Medical Humanities"

-- HUMA 3360: "American Healthcare through Film

 - KINE 3307: "Sport & Society"

-- THEA 3351: "Robots, Digital Humanities, & Theatre

-- SOCI 4320: "Medical Sociology"
+- SOCI 4320: "Medical Sociology:

-- MANA 4326: "Diversity in Organizations"
+- MANA 4326: Diversity in Organizations

 DS Internship

 The Disability Studies Internship (DS 4395) is a supervised internship through which students apply the academic skills they have acquired in Disability Studies courses.
 Interns work at an approved business, academic, or non-profit site that focuses on adapted sports, disability history, assistive technology, disability rights and policy, or universal design and accessibility.
 Students should complete DS 4395 as one of their final courses for the minor and must have already taken or be taking DS/HIST 3307.